-In the case of issuing provider Certificates, the written certificate application must be handled within five business days of the date the application is submitted to the company management.
+In the case of issuing provider's certificates, the written certificate application must be handled within five business days after the date the application is submitted to the company management.

-Any end user Certificate must be issued by I.CA immediately after Certificate issuance is granted.
-The following list gives tentative times for issuing Certificates unless other agreement is stipulated in the contract:
+Any end user certificate must be issued by I.CA immediately after certificate issuance is granted.
+The following list gives tentative times for issuing certificates unless other agreement is stipulated in the contract:

-- Primary Certificate is usually (only on business days and during business hours) issued within 15 minutes, exceptionally it can take longer; - Subsequent Certificates within units of minutes.
+- Primary certificate is usually (only on business days and during business hours) issued within 15 minutes, exceptionally it can take longer; - Subsequent certificates within units of minutes.